yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -   You should use BGP to advertise the same prefixes of the same on-premises network prefixes to your Azure VPN gateway, and the traffic will be forwarded through these tunnels simultaneously.

--   Each connection is counted against the maximum number of tunnels for your Azure VPN gateway (max 30 for the non-Basic SKUs)
+-   Each connection is counted against the maximum number of tunnels for your Azure VPN gateway (max 30 for the non-Basic SKUs).

 *Azure VPN Gateway:*